agritheory/test_utils/actions/generate_changelog/README.md

 - Identifies breaking changes, new features, bug fixes, and more
 - Adds context on user impact and required actions
 - Creates changelog as a PR comment that can be edited if needed
-- Only generates one changelog per PR (no duplicate comments on updates)
+- Only auto-generates one changelog per PR (no duplicate comments on updates)
 - Provides clear error messages when API issues occur
 - Reuses changelog content for GitHub releases
+- Allows generating changelogs on demand with a simple comment command

 ## Requirements